 House Beletage – Located within easy reach of all of the main sites on the Pest side, this is another great option for a hotel in Budapest.
 There are a number of rooms available and there is also breakfast included.
 Click here to see the rates and reviews on Booking.com!

 If you want to see a more local side of Budapest away from traditional accommodation options, there a private rental is also a great choice.
 There are a range of properties available such as this beautiful apartment on the Pest side of the city.
 Click here to browse Airbnbs in Budapest!

-Alternatively, if the above isn’t quite what you’re looking for then click here to browse the best deals on hotels in Budapest!
+Alternatively, if the above isn’t quite what you’re looking for then click here to browse other hotels in Budapest!

 Of course, it’s impossible to cram all of the amazing things Budapest has to offer into a small list, but these are some of the things I absolutely love doing in this central European gem.